All Episodes

 No, I think it's true.

-Would you like some backup for it?
+Well, would you like some backup for it?

 Well, what do you mean?

-I have it right here in my formerly nicotine.
+I have it right here in my formerly nicotine story right here from March 1st of this year, 2006.

-In the new issue of foreign policy magazine, Philip Longman of the Liberal New America Foundation has a fascinating essay on demographics and politics, the gist of which is that differing reproductive patterns are likely to make Western societies, including the U.S., more conservative.
+In the new issue of Foreign Policy magazine, Philip Longman of the Liberal New America Foundation has a fascinating essay on demographics and politics, the gist of which is that differing reproductive patterns are likely to make Western societies, including the U.S., more conservative.

 I reported this, and I talked about this back in March when it came out.

-Specifically, those who practice patriarchy, which Longman defines not in the crude feminist sense of men dominating women, but as a quote, particular value system that not only requires men to marry, but to marry a woman of proper station, those people that practice that are outbreeding those who do not.
+Specifically, those who practice patriarchy, which Longman defines not in the crude feminist sense of men dominating women, but as a, quote, particular value system that not only requires men to marry, but to marry a woman of proper station, those people that practice that are outbreeding those who do not.

-The greatly expanded childless segment of contemporary society, whose members are drawn disproportionately from the feminist and countercultural movements of the 60s and 70s, is liberal writing this will leave no genetic legacy, nor will their emotional or psychological influence on the next generation compare with that of their parents.
+The greatly expanded childless segment of contemporary society, whose members are drawn disproportionately from the feminist and countercultural movements of the 60s and 70s, the liberal writing this will leave no genetic legacy, nor will their emotional or psychological influence on the next generation compare with that of their parents.

-Conservatives are having more babies, that's what was said in the USA Today story.
+That's what was said in the USA Today story.

-There's just gonna be fewer of them.
+There's just going to be fewer of them.

 Meanwhile, conservatives are having kids in the old patriarchal sense, the nuclear family unit.

-They're influencing the way their kids grow up, and they're simply at some point in the future, conservative kids are gonna outnumber liberals.
+And they're simply, at some point in the future, conservative kids are going to outnumber liberals.

 This, of course, dovetails with the Roe effect, which surely magnifies the political consequences.